PDM is a modern Python package manager with PEP 582 support. It installs and manages packages

 - PEP 582 local package installer and runner, no virtualenv involved at all.

 - Simple and relatively fast dependency resolver, mainly for large binary distributions.

 - PEP 621 project metadata.

 PDM requires Python 3.7+ to be installed.
 It works on multiple platforms including Windows, Linux and MacOS.

-There is no restriction about what Python version that your project is using but installing PDM itself needs Python 3.7+.
+There is no restriction about what Python version your project is using, but installing PDM itself needs Python 3.7+.

 Recommended installation method#

 If your are on MacOS and using

 homebrew, install it by: